RoryEvers/make_10/README.md

 #### Welcome

-The Welcome message displays ASCII art (implemented with Artii, see below) and a short message explaining the program, before the prompt
+The Welcome message was designed to be brief and functional and was implemented to display ASCII art using the gem Artii (see below) and displays a short message explaining the program, before the menu appears.

 #### Main Menu

+The main menu provides three options for the user, to use the calculator, to read instructions or to quit the program.
+Options are controlled using the gem TTY Prompt which was used widely throughout the application to avoid errors and enhance the user experience.

 #### Instructions